-ey audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 The following are the key audit matters identified and how we addressed them in our audit.

-VALUATION INVESTMENTS SECURITIES AND IMPAIRMENT OF INVESTMENTS AVAILABLE FOR SALE
+VALUATION OF INVESTMENTS IN SECURITIES AND IMPAIRMENT OF INVESTMENTS AVAILABLE FOR SALE

-Investment securities primarily comprised of investments in quoted securities.
-These instruments are classified as investments available for sale and are measured at fair values with the corresponding fair value change recognised in other comprehensive income or in the statement of income depending on the classification of the securites (Refer to the significant accounting policity 2.3.2, critical accounting estimates 4 and note 7 to the consolidated financial statements).
+Investments in securities primarily comprised of investments in quoted securities.
+These instruments are classified as investments available for sale and are measured at fair values with the corresponding fair value change recognised in other comprehensive income

+(Refer to the significant accounting policity 2.3.2, critical accounting estimates 4 and note 7 to the consolidated financial statements).

-The valuation of investment securities is inherently subjective, most predominantly for the instruments classified under level 2 and level 3 since these are valued using inputs other than quoted prices in an active market.
+The valuation of investment in securities is inherently subjective, most predominantly for the instruments classified under level 2 and level 3 since these are valued using inputs other than quoted prices in an active market.

 In addition, the Group determines whether objective evidence of impairment exists for individual investments calssified as available for sale.
-In these cases, the fair value cumulative change is transferred from other comprehensive income to the consolidated statement of income.
-Given the inherent subjectivity in the valuation of the instruments classified under level 2 and level 3 and in the assessment of impairment, we determined this to be a key audit matter.
-The investment securities classified under level 3 amount to KD 3,547,787 as at 31 December 2016, and unquoted investment securities carried at cost less impairment amounted to KD 3,057,496 as of 31 December 2016.
+In these cases, the cumulative change in fair value is transferred from other comprehensive income to the consolidated statement of income.
+Given the inherent subjectivity in the valuation of the instruments classified under level 3 and in the assessment of impairment, we determined this to be a key audit matter.
+The investments in securities classified under level 3 amounted to KD 2,314,014 as at 31 December 2017 (KD 3,547,787 - 2016), and unquoted investment in securities carried at cost less impairment amounted to KD 2,793,328 as at 31 December 2017 (KD 3,057,496 - 2016).